 The Company’s business strategy will be to source and develop breakthrough innovative technologies and commercially attractive discoveries in the healthcare and life science sector worldwide.
 The proposed Co-Investment Agreement will give the Company privileged access to attractive opportunities which have been sourced, selected and subjected to due diligence by sector experts.

 Its objective will be to develop and commercialise these opportunities to provide attractive returns to its investors.
 The Company will do this through the sourcing and identification of promising technologies, the arrangement of appropriate financing for those technologies and experienced management oversight of the structured development of the technologies and, ultimately, their commercialisation.

 The Company will execute its strategy by sourcing world class innovation from a rich pipeline of opportunities.
 The pipeline of opportunities will be derived from four key sources:

-fund managers – the Proposed Directors maintain close relationships with fund managers who can provide a source of innovative opportunities.
+? fund managers – the newly appointed Directors maintain close relationships with fund managers who can provide a source of innovative opportunities.

 The new Executive Team will make such opportunities subject to a rigorous evaluation process.
 Initially there will be a high level assessment where the following criteria are considered:

 are there any competing technologies known to be under development;